cstenkamp/MastersThesisText/pandoc_markdown_base/5_0_futurework.md

 * Postprocessing
     * The Fine-Tuning of \cite{Ager2018}

+* Distance-Functions
+    * in \cite{Schockaert2011}, they define similarity through a variation of the Jaccard-distance (IoU, Overlap-Area divided by Union-Area)

 ### Complex Algorithm-Addendums

 * [AGKS18] speculates that performance could be improved for such categories by integrating domain knowledge into the fine-tuning method. ==> Maybe combine this with [ALBS20]??